 - For Canadian residents, we have made similar monitoring services available, refer to the FAQs for details/instructions.

-- We are working on setting up a call center that will be available to answer questions you might have about the incident.
+- We set up a call center that is available to answer questions you might have about the incident at 800-224-8040.

 - We treat all personal information in a confidential manner and are proactive in the careful handling of such information.
 We continue to assess and modify our privacy and data security policies and procedures to prevent similar situations from occurring.
-For instance, we are in the middle of implementing an end to end encryption solution for all of our kiosks and are working on expediting that implementation.
-Theft of data and similar incidents are difficult to prevent in all instances, however, we will be reviewing our systems and making improvements where we can to minimize the chances of this happening again.
+For instance, we have completed the process of implementing end to end encryption for all of our kiosks Theft of data and similar incidents are difficult to prevent in all instances, however, we will be reviewing our systems and making improvements where we can to minimize the chances of this happening again.

 The following information is not applicable to Canadian residents.